goroakechii/maenoakii/README.md

 I am easily influenced by how people or ways my comfort characters may act, it happens unintentionally, so keep that in mind if you may.

 If you aren't comfortable around people who do read bl/manhwa, I may not be your person. however, I do not make it my whole personality, the plots are enjoyable.
-(I love merry marbling, litc, 19 days, murderous lewellyns candlelit diner, tgcf, mdzs, etc)
+(I love merry marbling, lost in the cloud, 19 days, murderous lewellyns candlelit diner, tgcf, mdzs, etc)